gopro/labs/docs/control/extensions/README.md

 - **TCAL=milliseconds** - Timecode CALibration, help to increase the precision of setting timecode via QR Code.
 The milliseconds can be positive or negative as needed.
 - **WAKE=1** - This will make the camera wake on any power addition.
 - **WARM=x** - WARM maybe useful with DIVE, so you can improve the red respond for deeper dives. x range -50 to 100.
 Reducing or increasing red signal only.
+- **WBLK=1** - This is an auto lock for white balance, it auto WB until the capture starts.
+The feature was added for scuba users, as fixed white balance are computed for above water, and while the auto works great in dive scenarios, some prefer a fixed white balance per clip.

 ### **MAX2 cameras**